 Katalina Gutierrez is a freelance filmmaker and photographer currently based in New York.
 She has focused during the last three years on creating shorts, working in documentary projects, and writing about women's representations in media.
 In 2013, she began the short film Ophelia-a story that captures the lives of two women from different times getting close to each other through a painting inspired by Shakespeare's Hamlet.
 The film utilizes the nature of dreams to represent women's psyches and discusses certain historical gendered representation in western classical literature.

-Katalina received her first camera at the age of fifteen, taking classes in photography and design in high school.
+Katalina received her first camera at the age of fifteen while taking classes in photography and design in high school.
 She studied Fine Arts and Sociology with a focus in Painting and Photography in Latin America.

 Eventually, she traveled to New Orleans, where she received a scholarship to study at the New Orleans Academy of Art.
 During that time she captured on camera the mystic subtleties of the French Quarter and the characters that are part of it, with their colorful masks and enchanting music.
 One year later she moved to New York, seeking new elements for her work.
 He photography and shorts have been influenced by German expressionism, surrealism, and naturalism.
-Filmmakers such as Andrei Tarkovsky, Ingmar Bergman, and the Quay Brothers, have been a constant source of inspiration in her personal exploration.
+Filmmakers such as Andrei Tarkovsky, Ingmar Bergman, and the Quay Brothers have been a constant source of inspiration in her personal exploration.
 Gutierrez's interest in Asian philosophy and meditation has also influenced her work and creative practice.